 Chicago-Area Schools with Fashion Marketing Programs

-- Columbia College is less than a mile from the city center and offers a bachelor's degree program in fashion business, which includes studies in all aspects of the fashion industry.
+- Columbia College is less than a mile from the city center and offers a bachelor's degree program in fashion studies, which includes a fashion merchandising concentration option.
 The arts school also has degree programs available in fashion design.

-- At Dominican University, students can pursue a bachelor's degree in apparel merchandising and even have the option to take classes in France or Italy.
-The campus is about 12 miles from downtown Chicago, which is ideal for the fashion events in the city.
+- At Dominican University, students can pursue a bachelor's degree in fashion merchandising.
+The campus is about 10 miles from downtown Chicago, which is ideal for the fashion events in the city.

 - The College of DuPage offers the opportunity to pursue 1-year certificate and 2-year associate's degree programs in fashion merchandising.
-It is about 27 miles from downtown.
+The school is about 23 miles from downtown.

 Comparison of Schools

-There are many factors that a prospective student should know when considering what school to attend.
+There are many factors that a prospective student should consider when deciding what school to attend.
 The following table offers important data in a format that makes comparison easy.

 |Columbia College-Chicago||Dominican University||College of DuPage|